bormaxi8080/osint-timeline/DRAFT.md

 Avibe.
 The local-first Agent OS - your AI partner lives on your own machine.
 Drive the official Claude Code, Codex & OpenCode from your browser or any chat app: https://github.com/avibe-bot/avibe

+Clodex.
+A visual manager for fleets of Claude Code and Codex agents - real terminals, live context and cost, agents that message each other, across your Mac and any Linux box: https://github.com/avirtual/clodex

+KAgentic.
+Desktop kanban board for orchestrating agentic workflows: https://github.com/Kangentic/kangentic

 MulmoTerminal.
 Run multiple Claude Code and Codex sessions in parallel — a browser terminal grid that shows which agent needs you.
 Local, tmux-backed, MIT: https://github.com/receptron/mulmoterminal

 KServe.
 Standardized Distributed Generative and Predictive AI Inference Platform for Scalable, Multi-Framework Deployment on Kubernetes: https://github.com/kserve/kserve